· Legal · 9 min read

 Planning Around the Unexpected

-If your timeline is tight, or your situation unusual—say, a deployment, hospitalization, or visa deadline—we’ll do everything possible to help you get legally married in time.
+If your timeline is tight, or your situation unusual (say, a deployment, hospitalization, or visa deadline), we’ll do everything possible to help you get legally married in time.
+Roughly half our couples are military, usually mid-PCS or with one partner deployed, which is why we wrote a separate guide to military weddings online.
 Utah’s online wedding laws offer a flexible, fast option when time or distance are barriers.

 Back to Resources